fh2412/memorise-ns/README.md

 For a detailed overview of the project's purpose, features, and the technologies utilized, please refer to the following document:

 [Project Description and Technology Stack](https://docs.google.com/document/d/1vy7KSREsDJl_k5IybEkP4BqWAN-W7Gf5tUZFfNsggB8/edit?usp=sharing)

+## Contributing to the Project

+We welcome contributions from the community!
+To ensure a smooth collaboration, please follow these guidelines:

+### Recommended Branching Structure

+We are adopting a branching strategy based on the common Gitflow workflow, adapted for our deployment process:

+* **`main`**: This branch contains the production-ready code.
+Any commits to `main` are automatically deployed to Google Cloud via a GitHub Action. **Do not directly commit to this branch.**
+* **`dev`**: This is the integration branch for ongoing development.
+New features and bug fixes should be merged into this branch.
+* **`feature/<your-feature-name>`**: For each new feature you are working on, create a dedicated branch branching off from `dev`.
+Use a descriptive name for your feature.
+* **`bugfix/<issue-number>-short-description`**: For bug fixes, create a dedicated branch branching off from `dev`.
+Include the issue number (if applicable) and a short description of the fix.

+### Contribution Workflow

+1.  **Fork the repository** on GitHub.
+2.  **Clone your forked repository** to your local machine:
+    ```bash
+    git clone [https://github.com/](https://github.com/)<your-github-username>/MemoriseNs.git
+    cd MemoriseNs
+    ```
+3.  **Create a new branch** for your feature or bug fix, branching off from the `dev` branch:
+    ```bash
+    git checkout dev
+    git checkout -b feature/<your-feature-name>
+    # or
+    git checkout -b bugfix/<issue-number>-short-description>
+    ```
+4.  **Make your changes**, adhering to the project's coding standards and best practices.
+5.  **Commit your changes** with clear and concise commit messages:
+    ```bash
+    git add .
+    git commit -m "feat(your-feature): Implement the core functionality"
+    # or
+    git commit -m "fix(ui): Resolve the layout issue on mobile"
+    ```
+    Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for commit messages.
+6.  **Push your branch** to your forked repository on GitHub:
+    ```bash
+    git push origin <your-feature-branch-name>
+    ```
+7.  **Create a Pull Request (PR)** to the `dev` branch of the main repository.
+    * Provide a clear and descriptive title for your PR.
+    * Explain the purpose of your changes and any relevant context.
+    * Reference any related issues.
+8.  **Code Review**: Your PR will be reviewed by other contributors.
+Be prepared to address any feedback and make necessary changes.
+9.  **Merging**: Once your PR is approved, it will be merged into the `dev` branch.
+10. **Deployment to Main**: Periodically, changes from the `dev` branch will be merged into the `main` branch, triggering the deployment to Google Cloud.

+### Important Notes

+* **Keep your branches up-to-date**: Before starting new work, always pull the latest changes from the `dev` branch:
+    ```bash
+    git checkout dev
+    git pull origin dev
+    ```
+    And if you've been working on a feature branch for a while, rebase it onto the latest `dev`:
+    ```bash
+    git checkout <your-feature-branch-name>
+    git rebase dev
+    ```
+* **Test your changes thoroughly**: Ensure your contributions do not introduce regressions and include relevant unit and integration tests.
+* **Communicate**: If you have any questions or need clarification, feel free to open an issue or reach out to the project maintainers.

+Thank you for your contributions!
 ```